Portfolio manager’s Letter September 2006

 R.C.
 Willey Home Furnishings

-I, as investment manager, do not know if it is theoretically possible for Berkshire Hathaway to buy enough construction related businesses so that a hurricane, as far as Berkshire Hathaway is concerned, would become a wash (they take in as much from reconstruction as much as they payout in insurance claims).
+I do not know if it is theoretically possible for Berkshire Hathaway to buy enough construction related businesses so that a hurricane, as far as Berkshire Hathaway is concerned, would become a wash (they take in as much from reconstruction as much as they payout in insurance claims).
 It may not be possible, and certainly we have a long way to go, but it is an interesting idea.
 For a company whose culture is founded on moat building this would be an architectural masterpiece.
 Can you imagine the position of other reinsures trying to compete with a company that had nothing to loose from paying losses.

 It is true that the law of large numbers is working against Berkshire Hathaway in many areas, but in the catastrophic insurance business, it may well be that, the bigger you are, the deeper your moat.
 This is just a part of the pattern we see where Buffett is moving away from areas where size is an anchor, and into businesses were size makes you stronger.